Dean Lombardi: As general manager

-Stanley Cup Champions: 2011–12 and 2013–14
+Stanley Cup champions: 2011–12 and 2013–14

 The Kings started the 2011–12 NHL season slowly, going 13–12–4, a record that resulted in Lombardi's firing of head coach Terry Murray.
 It was a tough move by Lombardi because of his respect for Murray, but a move that he felt had to be made to salvage the season.
 Lombardi opened himself up to criticism by tapping his former head coach in San Jose, Darryl Sutter.
 Many believed this was simply a case of recycling a friend and former coach, but Sutter was exactly what the Kings needed to jump-start their season.
 Murray was retained as a scout.
 Still, it was battle for the rest of the year for the Kings to qualify for the playoffs, which they did by five points (95–90) over the Calgary Flames for the eighth and final playoff spot in the Western Conference.

 That qualification would be the beginning of arguably the greatest and most improbable run in playoff history.
 The Kings would set several records in their run to the Stanley Cup championship, including being the first eight-seed to win the Stanley Cup, the second team (Calgary Flames) to eliminate the top three seeds in their conference and first eight-seed to do so (Vancouver Canucks, St. Louis Blues, Phoenix Coyotes), the first team to build 3–0 series leads in all four rounds (Canucks, Blues, Coyotes and New Jersey Devils), and winning the most games on the road for a Cup champion, ten, and the most consecutive wins on the road, ten.
-The Kings never faced an elimination game and only lost one game on the road, which did not happen until Game 5 of the Stanley Cup final in New Jersey, their 11th and final road game.
+The Kings never faced an elimination game and only lost one game on the road, which did not happen until Game 5 of the Stanley Cup Finals in New Jersey, their 11th and final road game.